 setenv CXX g++

-package commands that corresponds to running PS application on x86 process.
+package commands that corresponds to running the PS application on an x86 process.

 cp -rf Makefile.sw_x86 Makefile

--ladf_api_xrt in GCC_LIB which is used for x86 process.
-Compile the host application by running the following command
+d.
+Compile the host application by running the following command.

 e.
-This step packages the design.
-In addition to package, the
+Package the design.
+In addition to packaging, the

 cd ./sw setenv XCL_EMULATION_MODE sw_emu ./host_ps_on_x86 a.xclbin

-Observe the difference in launching the emulation process. we do not use any
+Observe the difference in launching the emulation process.
+Unlike in the QEMU emulator, the

-launch_sw_emu.shscript as like in QEMU emulator.
-Instead, the outputs of host compilation and package steps are used to launch the emulation.
+launch_sw_emu.shscript is not used.
+Instead, the outputs of the host compilation and package steps are used to launch the emulation.

-You can also observe that, the start up time required to bootup the linux in QEMU process is more and the emulation process is slow.
-Unlike that, running PS application on x86 is faster.
+Also notice that the start up time required to boot up Linux in the QEMU process is longer, and the emulation process is slower than running the PS application on x86.